Upper-level Undergraduate Courses in Language and Literature

 Topics in American Literature: Fictions of the Modern American South

 How has the US South been represented in American literature, film, and other media from the 20th century to the present?
 Why is the region portrayed in such conflicting ways, and as so different from the rest of the country?
 Why does the symbolism of the Southern past remain so prominent in social and political conflicts today?
 How are fictions of the South confirmed or undercut by the realities of the region?
-In contemporary works that reimagine historical slavery, for example, such as Colson Whitehead’s novel The Underground Railroad (with movie and miniseries adaptations), or that address slavery’s continuing legacy in today’s racism, such as Jordan Peele’s film Get Out; in recent novels like Jesmyn Ward’s Salvage the Bones and Sing, Unburied, Sing, and in endless television dramas, Southern reality shows, and music videos—the South continues to function prominently in our country’s imaginative life, its significance central in debates about who we are as a nation.
+In contemporary works that reimagine historical slavery, for example, such as Colson Whitehead’s novel The Underground Railroad (with miniseries adaptation), or that address slavery’s continuing legacy in today’s racism, such as Jordan Peele’s film Get Out; in recent novels like Jesmyn Ward’s Salvage the Bones and Sing, Unburied, Sing, and in endless television dramas, Southern reality shows, and music videos—the South continues to function prominently in our country’s imaginative life, its significance central in debates about who we are as a nation.
 Course includes major writers such as Zora Neale Hurston, Flannery O’Connor, Richard Wright, William Faulkner, James Baldwin, Edward Jones, Lan Cao, and Jesmyn Ward, along with other media artists.
 This course fulfills a single unit in the following BU Hub area: Aesthetic Exploration.

-EN327 A1 Matthews
+EN 327 A1 Matthews

 Women’s Literary Cultures : Gender and Revolution in Seventeenth-Century England